Zebo88/FS_PersonalProject/README.md

 # FS_PersonalProject
-This is my personal project for the Fullstack Academy bootcamp
+This is my personal website for the Fullstack Academy bootcamp.
+It contains the Home, About, and Portfolio pages.